Equip Pre-ranking with Target Attention by Residual Quantization: Experiments

 \subsection{Ablation Study}

 We conducted an ablation study (Table \ref{tab1}) to isolate the contribution of each key component.
 First, we observed that augmenting the TT baseline with just RQ-Attention Net yielded a significant AUC gain of 0.011 (0.785 -> 0.796).
 However, when we further introduced Target-Attention Net by itself (without Codebook Alignment), the AUC paradoxically dropped from 0.796 to 0.795.
 Performance was only recovered and substantially improved when Target-Attention Net and Codebook Alignment were jointly applied.
 This validates that the absence of Codebook Alignment is highly detrimental to the model's effectiveness.
 Moreover, Codebook Alignment also substantially increased the overall codebook utilization from 59\% to 98\%, significantly mitigating the issue of codebook collapse.
+To isolate the contribution of RQ, we conduct another ablation study by simplifying it to a standard VQ (a single codebook layer of 128 vectors), creating a variant named TAVQ.
+In this variant, the attention mechanism operates over cluster centroids.
+Despite an identical computational cost, TAVQ's AUC drops by 0.007, confirming the significance of the multi-level quantization provided by RQ.